LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT

-By leveraging cryptographic hashing and consensus mechanisms, blockchain technology provides a decentralized and immutable ledger for transparent verification, eliminating the need for a central authority, thereby establishing a trustworthy foundation for FLL networks, safeguarding their interactions.
-While blockchain has been successfully applied in FL and IoT to create secure frameworks \cite{bao2019flchain, ning2022blockchain, chen25lite}, these solutions do not fully address the security challenges of cost-intensive FLL.
-Existing blockchain solutions for FL (FLchains) are inadequate for preventing MC attacks and inefficient at managing knowledge, as they primarily focus on static, single-instance training rather than lifelong learning processes.
-The detailed limitations of existing FLchains are discussed in \textbf{Sec. \ref{sec:2b}}.
-To establish a blockchain for FLL training tasks, the key challenges can be summarized as follows: 1) The continuous nature of FLL requires clients to retain knowledge across multiple tasks on the blockchain to mitigate catastrophic forgetting.
-This process places significantly higher resource demands on resource-constrained IoT devices compared to traditional FL or LL, as shown in Fig.~\ref{fig:fll}.
-2) Although blockchain consensus ensures honest participant behavior, it is blind to the quality of their updates, being unable to distinguish between negative and positive impacts.
+By leveraging a cryptographically linked chain of blocks maintained through consensus mechanisms, blockchain provides an immutable and decentralized ledger for transactions in IoT networks.
+This enables transparent verification of all model updates and knowledge transactions, eliminating the reliance on a central authority and establishing a trustworthy, auditable foundation for FLL networks.
+While blockchain has been successfully applied in FL and IoT to create secure frameworks \cite{bao2019flchain, ning2022blockchain, chen25lite}, existing blockchain solutions for FL (FLchains) are inadequate for preventing MC attacks and inefficient at managing knowledge, as they primarily focus on static, single-instance training rather than lifelong learning processes.
+The limitations of existing FLchains are discussed in \textbf{Sec. \ref{sec:2b}}.
+To establish a blockchain for FLL training tasks, the key challenges can be summarized as follows: \begin{enumerate} \item The continuous nature of FLL requires clients to retain knowledge across multiple tasks on the blockchain to mitigate catastrophic forgetting.
+This process places significantly higher resource demands on resource-constrained IoT devices compared to traditional FL or LL, as shown in Fig.~\ref{fig:fll}. \item Although blockchain consensus ensures honest participant behavior, it is blind to the quality of their updates, being unable to distinguish between negative and positive impacts.
 The inherent spatial-temporal heterogeneity of FLL further exacerbates this issue.
-Consequently, designing a unified consensus mechanism for unlearning and learning verification mechanism is particularly challenging.
-3) Although more robust than the single-server architecture, consensus committee servers in long-term unattended IoT networks remain vulnerable to infiltration by external adversaries or to acting out of self-interest, disrupting global models~\cite{xu2019verifynet}.
+Consequently, designing a unified consensus mechanism for unlearning and learning verification is particularly challenging. \item Although more robust than the single-server architecture, consensus committee servers in long-term unattended IoT networks remain vulnerable to infiltration by external adversaries or to acting out of self-interest, disrupting global models~\cite{xu2019verifynet}.
 Furthermore, collusive attacks by multiple servers can disrupt the learning process ~\cite{xiao2022sca}.
-The increasing concentration of power in the committee over time amplifies the impact of such malicious behavior, making it difficult for users to detect compromised servers.
+The increasing concentration of power in the committee over time amplifies the impact of such malicious behavior, making it difficult to detect compromised servers. \end{enumerate}